Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### prod

-* *verb [i]*, to push something or someone with your finger or with a pointed object
+* *verb [i]*, to push something or someone with your finger or with a pointed object.

 ### meow / miaow

-* *verb*. (of a cat) to make a high, crying sound:
+* *verb*. (of a cat) to make a high, crying sound.

 ### cajole

-* *verb*, to persuade someone to do something they might not want to do, by pleasant talk and (sometimes false) promises:
+* *verb*, to persuade someone to do something they might not want to do, by pleasant talk and (sometimes false) promises.

 ### egg